k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

   - `description`: A brief description of the extension.

-- LICENSE.txt - This is an optional file, describing you license and terms of use, that you might wish to apply for your extension.
+- LICENSE.txt - This is an optional file, describing your license and terms of use, that you might wish to apply for your extension.
 By default, the README file contains a link to this file.